viichain/vii-core/docs/fuzzing.md

 small inputs in binary form.
-We've modified vii-core to have a mode for (b) but (a) is still unsatisfactory; the binary-input mode starts up a pair of Application objects in loopback configuration, and reads-and-receives a StellarMessage into them.
+We've modified vii-core to have a mode for (b) but (a) is still unsatisfactory; the binary-input mode starts up a pair of Application objects in loopback configuration, and reads-and-receives a VIIMessage into them.
 This is quite a lot of setup and the fuzzing speed of AFL suffers as a result (it actually complains that the target is too slow).